dmulholl/syntext/readme.md

 Syntex borrows most of its basic syntax from Markdown:

     This is a paragraph containing *emphasised* and **strong** text.
-    It also contains a `code sample` in backticks.
+    It also contains some `code` in backticks.

     This is a second paragraph containing a [link](http://example.com).